-Kitchen remodeling is the second most common project Signature Pro coordinates in Indianapolis, after bathrooms.
+Kitchen remodeling is the second most common project Signature Pro handles in Indianapolis, after bathrooms.
 The work spans everything from a cabinet and countertop refresh to a full layout change with new flooring, lighting, and plumbing.
 The right scope depends on what is wearing out, what is functionally broken, and how much resale value matters.

 Indianapolis kitchens fall into a handful of common categories.
 Older bungalows and craftsmans in Irvington, Meridian-Kessler, and Butler-Tarkington often have small galley kitchens with original cabinets and dated countertops.
 Postwar ranches in Beech Grove, Speedway, and Lawrence frequently have closed-off kitchens that homeowners want opened up.
 Suburban homes in Carmel, Fishers, Noblesville, and Westfield often have 1990s and 2000s builder-grade kitchens that need cabinets, counters, and finishes refreshed.